 Amoxicillin is an antibiotic for dogs used to treat skin, respiratory, and urinary tract infections.
 It belongs to the same class of antibiotics as penicillin but is more resistant to stomach acids.
 It works by disrupting the formation of bacterial cell walls.
 Amoxicillin may be prescribed in liquid or tablet form.

-Cephalexin for dogs – often used to treat bacterial skin infections (pyoderma) in dogs.
+Cephalexin – often used to treat bacterial skin infections (pyoderma) in dogs.

-Enrofloxacin for dogs – used for a range of bacterial infections.
+Enrofloxacin – used for a range of bacterial infections.

-Gentamicin for dogs – used to treat certain bacterial ear infections.
+Gentamicin – used to treat certain bacterial ear infections.

-Sulfamethoxazole-Trimethoprim for dogs – used for treating urinary tract, skin, respiratory, or digestive tract infections.
+Sulfamethoxazole-Trimethoprim – used for treating urinary tract, skin, respiratory, or digestive tract infections.

-Tetracycline for dogs – sometimes used for inflammatory skin conditions in dogs.
+Tetracycline – sometimes used for inflammatory skin conditions in dogs.

-Always ensure that these antibiotics for dogs have been prescribed by a vet.
-The wrong antibiotics can do more damage than good and may increase the risk of antibiotic resistance!
+Even if you have these drugs at home for your own use, always ensure that any antibiotics you give to your dog have been prescribed by a vet.
+The wrong antibiotics or the wrong dose can do more damage than good and may also increase the risk of antibiotic resistance!
 You should also ensure that your dog completes the prescribed course of antibiotics.

 Why might my dog need antibiotics?